cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 <details>
 <summary> 1.
 Find all fields with any NULL values in ALL tables., then decide how to proceed with them. </summary>

+Most importantly without SME input NO columns were removed even if they only had 100% Nulls since [each null value only uses one bit on disk](https://github.com/dwyl/learn-postgresql/issues/49).

 QUERY:
 Credit: https://stackoverflow.com/questions/17678635/list-all-tables-in-postgres-that-contain-a-boolean-type-column-with-null-values
 ```